AdrianAbeyta/ICML2019-TREX/README.md

 source ~/trex_ros_ws/devel/setup.bash
 ```
 ## Killing Gazbeo
-Sometimes the Gazebo application can remain open in the background after training and cause some issues layer on when trying to retrain.
-Set the following alias in your .bashrc to kill all gzservers and gzclients, in the case that Gazebo does not shut down after training.
+Sometimes the Gazebo application can remain open in the background after training and cause some issues later on when trying to retrain.
+Set the following alias in your .bashrc to kill all gzservers and gzclients.
+This will ensure all background gazebo applications have been properly shut down.
 ```
 alias killgazebo="killall -9 gazebo & killall -9 gzserver  & killall -9 gzclient"
 ```